zakodium-oss/react-kbs/README.md

 Local shortcuts are shortcuts that are only active when a specific element on the page is focused.

-To setup local shortcuts call the `useKbs` hook and pass the value it returns as props to the element for which you want to enable the shortcuts.
+To setup local shortcuts, call the `useKbs` hook with an array of [shortcut definitions](#shortcut-definition) and pass the value it returns as props to the element for which you want to enable the shortcuts.
 The following attributes will be set:

 - `tabIndex={0}`: makes the element focusable